tonytw1/whakaoko/README.md

 A service for aggregating 3rd party content from a variety of sources (RSS / Twitter / Instagram) into an easy to consume local JSON or RSS feed.

-Provides an local API for applications to consume the aggregated content via a single HTTP/JSON interface.
+Provides a local API for applications to consume the aggregated content via a single HTTP/JSON interface.

 MongoDB is used for storage.